 (c) Appeal.
 If the Permittee appeals a seeks judicial review of the Hearing Officer's decision upholding a summary suspension to the Board of Appeals, the summary suspension shall remain in effect until a final decision is issued by the court-Board of Appeals.
-Where a permit is revoked after a summary suspension, the revocation shall be effective immediately and, if the Permittee seeks judicial review appeals to the Board of Appeals, shall remain in effect until a final decision is issued by the courtBoard of Appeals.
-SFMTA BOARD OF DIRECTORS
+Where a permit is revoked after a summary suspension, the revocation shall be effective immediately and, if the Permittee seeks judicial review appeals to the Board of Appeals, shall remain in effect until a final decision is issued by the courtBoard of Appeals, shall remain in effect until a final decision is issued by the courtBoard of Appeals.
 Section 2.
 Effective Date.
 This resolution shall become effective 31 days after enactment.
 Enactment occurs when the San Francisco Municipal Transportation Agency Board of Directors approves this resolution.